A Fine and Private Place: Plot

 The book takes its title from a verse from Andrew Marvell's "To His Coy Mistress": "The grave's a fine and private place,/But none, I think, do there embrace."
-The setting, accordingly, is the fictional Yorkchester Cemetery, where one Jonathan Rebeck, a homeless and bankrupt pharmacist who has dropped out of society, has been living, illegally and unobtrusively, for nearly two decades.
-He is maintained by a raven who, like the legendary ravens who fed Elijah in the wilderness, supplies him with food in the form of sandwiches stolen from nearby businesses.
+The setting is the fictional Yorkchester Cemetery, where Jonathan Rebeck, a homeless and bankrupt pharmacist who has dropped out of society, has been living, illegally and unobtrusively, for nearly two decades.
+He is maintained by a raven who supplies him with food in the form of sandwiches stolen from nearby businesses.

 The protagonist exhibits the peculiar ability to converse with both the raven and the shades of the dead who haunt the cemetery.
 Beagle portrays ghosts as being bound to the vicinity of their burial, with their minds and memories slowly fading away as their mortal forms return to the dust.
 As the plot proceeds, Rebeck befriends two recently arrived spirits, those of teacher Michael Morgan, who died either from poisoning by his wife or suicide (he cannot remember which), and of bookshop clerk Laura Durand, who was killed by a truck.
 The two ghosts fall in love, and each pledge themselves to each other "for as long as I can remember love."